Lab 1

 1. Sign the attendance sheet.

-2. If XWin32 is running on your computer, there will be a blue-X/monitor icon in the system tray at the lower right hand corner of your screen.
-If XWin32 is not running you must start it on your computer:
+2. If XWin32 is running on your computer, there will be a blue X-monitor icon in the system tray at the lower right hand corner of your screen.
+If XWin32 is not running you must start it on your computer by clicking:

-XWin32 is a terminal application for Windows computers, which allows Windows users to connect to Unix servers on a local network or via the Internet.
+XWin32 is a terminal application for Windows computers, which allows Windows users to connect to Linux servers on a local network or via the Internet.
 X applications running on those servers will be displayed onto the Windows desktop.
-There are two reasons why we run XWin32 when connecting to Unix:
+There are two reasons why we run XWin32 when connecting to Linux:

-6. Click in the emacs window and enter the following program (you could copy/paste, but typing it in will get you used to C syntax):
+6. Click in your editor window and enter the following program (you could copy and paste, but typing it in will help you get used to C syntax):

 Data types